-A co-operative will accept or reject a decision by voting on a resolution.
-A resolution is a formal decision, action, or policy that is, usually, proposed by the board and decided at a board or members’ meeting.
-Resolutions are voted upon and need a majority to be accepted and implemented.
+To make a formal decision, a co-op needs vote on a resolution.
+A resolution is a formal decision, action, or policy that is (usually) proposed by the board and decided at a board or members’ meeting.
+Resolutions need a majority vote to be accepted and implemented.
 There are two types of resolutions:

 - Ordinary resolutions (sometimes called general resolutions) only require a simple majority of votes to be accepted ( in other words, 50% of the votes + 1).
 They are used to decide ‘ordinary’ business at a meeting.
 Ordinary business may include accepting reports or minutes, approving expenditures not included in a budget, or making appointments.

-It is good practice to be formal when writing resolutions and maintaining a consistent style; this will provide a standardized template for future resolutions.
+It’s good practice to be formal when writing resolutions and to maintain a consistent style.
+This will provide a template for future resolutions.
 Consider using the format below that relies on 4 commonly used elements:

-- Title: The title of a resolution should give a general sense of its purpose/intention and speak to its practical implications.
-For example a resolution that wants to change a bylaw that determines quorum may simply state: Resolution amending section 18 (Quorum) of the Bylaws.
+- Title: The title of a resolution should give a general idea of its purpose/intention and speak to its practical implications.
+For example, a resolution to change a bylaw that determines quorum at a meeting may say: Resolution amending section 18 (Quorum) of the Bylaws.

-- Preamble: Resolutions usually rely on preparatory statements that demonstrate the need for the resolution, often beginning with the word ‘whereas’.
-For example, a resolution seeking to change the number of members required for quorum might state: Whereas the co-operative wants to ensure quorum is achieved at members’ meetings.
+- Preamble: Resolutions usually include a statement about the need for the resolution, often beginning with the word ‘whereas’.
+For example, a resolution to change the number of members required for quorum might say: Whereas the co-operative wants to ensure quorum is achieved at members’ meetings…

-- Resolution: After the preamble comes the actual decision that is being proposed.
+- Resolution: After the preamble comes the actual decision you’re proposing.
 This typically begins with the statement, Therefore be it resolved that… and is followed by the decision or statement.

-- Date and Signature: The resolution should contain space for the president (or chair of the meeting) to sign and date the resolution indicating its acceptance.
-If the resolution is defeated, it should not be signed, and its defeat should be recorded in the minutes that the resolution was defeated.
+- Date and Signature: The resolution should contain space for the president (or chair of the meeting) to sign and date the resolution to show that it’s been accepted.
+If the resolution is defeated, don’s sign it.
+Instead, make a note in the minutes that the resolution was defeated.

 If you need more information about decision-making in a co-operative or help drafting resolutions, please contact us to find out how we can help.